Contrast-Security-OSS/docs/content/user/starthere/Basic-quick-start-guide.md

 > Example: You create **tagA** and assign a few vulnerabilities with it.
 When you try to browse through your vulnerabilities and want to only look at ones with **tagA**, you can filter for just those.

 These tags can be created for applications and servers as well.
-To learn more about filters, please read [Navigating Vulnerabilities in the New User Interface](https://docs.contrastsecurity.com/user_tsguideapp.html#navvuln).
+To learn more about filters, please read the Using Contrast [Overview](user_starthere.html#overview).

 ## Reports

 Go to the application's **Overview** page to generate reports of security issues that Contrast identifies while monitoring your application.
-To learn more, read the article on the [Vulnerability PDF Report](https://docs.contrastsecurity.com/user_tsguiderep.html#pdf).
+To learn more, read the article on the [Vulnerability Trend](user_reports.html#vulntrend) report.

 ##Track Findings

 Contrast gives you the ability to send vulnerabilities to bugtracker integrations or by email for users who don't have access to Contrast.
 You can set up these and a bunch of other integrations - including Slack, HipChat or any generic WebHook integration - by selecting **Organization Settings** in the User menu and then **Integrations** in the sidebar.
 You can tell Contrast notify you if there are any new high or critical vulnerabilities found in your application.

-For more information, read the article on [Integrations](https://docs.contrastsecurity.com/user_tsguideset.html#integrate).
+For more information, read the article on [Integrations](https://admin_orgsettings.html#integrate).

 ## Fix Findings